jinibyun/CodingLearn/DatingAppStepByStep/FrontEnd/_10ReactiveForm/ReadMe.txt

 Front-End

 	Reactive Forms (Compared with template form)
-		Change Registration Form
+		Change Registration Form (just a bit more flexible)

 		register.component
-			FormGroup
-		check it out app.module has "RactiveFormModule"
+			FormGroup type must be used (look at ngOnInit) check it out app.module has "RactiveFormModule"
+		rewrite register()

+		remove template form in register.component.html (replace it with formGroup).
+We also not using two  way binding replace formName with formControlName

+			check it out register.component.html (very below code section)

 	(NOTE, first look at userName and password, passwordMatch)

 		Validation
-			It is supported by Angular itself
+			It is supported by Angular itself (no 3rd party support is required) register.component.html
-			register.component.html

-			testing with register.component.html (very bottom section p tag: Leave it on until this chapter ends) Custom Validation
+			testing with register.component.html (very bottom section p tag: Leave it on until this chapter ends: Form Status valid or invalid)

+		Custom Validation
 			For custom validation, developer should define it.